taikaa/ca_extend/README.md

 This module requires [Puppet Bolt](https://puppet.com/docs/bolt/latest/bolt_installing.html) >= 1.21.0 on either on the Master or an agent.

-The recommended procedure for installation this module is to use a [Bolt Puppetfile](https://puppet.com/docs/bolt/latest/installing_tasks_from_the_forge.html#task-8928).
-From within a [Boltdir](https://puppet.com/docs/bolt/latest/bolt_project_directories.html#embedded-project-directory), specify this module and `puppetlabs-stdlib` as dependencies and run `bolt puppetfile install`.
+The recommended procedure for installing this module is to use a Bolt Project.
+When creating a [Bolt project](https://puppet.com/docs/bolt/latest/bolt_project_directories.html#embedded-project-directory), specify this module and `puppetlabs-stdlib` as dependencies and initialize the project.

 For example, to install Bolt and the required modules on a Master running EL 7: